abesford/seizzmic-site-0c00b/src/pages/what-we-do.md

     content: >
       Because we're independent and impartial, we can be "on your side" working with you and your suppliers.
-We'll give you advice that makes sense in your organisation, and we'll support your teams to take action.
+We'll give you advice that makes sense in your organisation, and we'll support your teams to prioritise and take action.
     image_alt: lorem-ipsum
     background: gray
     actions: []